 Overview

 Alfred Linux is a complete operating system built from the ground up with AI as the primary user interface.
-Based on Debian Trixie (13), the current v7.77 Kingdom GA target ships 42 build hooks on the live-build host (three dedicated security hooks plus the 6-module Omahon Seal, for 38 security modules total) — a stack no other distribution ships as one integrated image.
-For context: v7.77 GA (April 2026) shipped 17 hooks; everything below in Build History records growth by milestone, not today’s headline count.
+Based on Debian Trixie (13), the current v7.77 Kingdom GA target ships 1,335 build hooks on the live-build host (three dedicated security hooks plus the 6-module Omahon Seal, for 41 security modules total) — a stack no other distribution ships as one integrated image.
+For context: v7.77 GA (April 2026) shipped 17 hooks; we set a 42-hook milestone for Matthew 1:17 (Abraham → Christ) and the build outgrew it as observability, attestation, and the Kingdom-worship suite expanded.
+Everything below in Build History records growth by milestone, not today’s headline count.

 Target release: v7.77 GA “Kingdom of God Edition”